PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 ## Debug

-Now if we want to debug any of the rules that Clipe Enigne is firing or what kind of state is being updated you can dump them by adding dumping method, example:
+If we want to debug any of the rules that CLIPS Engine is firing or get to know what kind of state is being updated we can dump them by adding dumping method, eg.:

     def dumpOutput(self):
         result = clips.TraceStream.Read()